bgamari/ghc-wiki-import/building/running-no-fib.md

 If you encounter build errors ("Could not find module QSort") although `make` seems to work for many benchmarks, make sure that you did `make boot`.
-This will generate the necessary \[Makefile dependencies\]([ http://ghc.readthedocs.io/en/latest/separate\_compilation.html\#dependency-generation](http://ghc.readthedocs.io/en/latest/separate_compilation.html#dependency-generation)), otherwise almost anything of the `spectral` and later suites won't build.
+This will generate the necessary [
+Makefile dependencies](http://ghc.readthedocs.io/en/latest/separate_compilation.html#dependency-generation), otherwise almost anything of the `spectral` and later suites won't build.